KIT-ISAS/iviz/iviz/README.md

 ## 1. Installation

 To run iviz, you need the following:
-* Unity 2021.1 on either Windows, Linux, or macOS
 * For mobile: iOS (> 11.0) or Android (> 7.0)
+* For the standalone package: Windows, Linux, or macOS
+* For running from the editor: Unity 2021.3

-The iviz project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository, launching Unity, and selecting the scene at 'Scenes/UI AR'.
+The Unity project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository, launching Unity, and selecting the scene at 'Scenes/UI AR'.

-If you have Android, there is an APK in the [Binaries](Binaries/android) folder.

 ## 2. Getting Started

 Here are some instructions on how to get started:

-* (If using Unity) Start Unity 2021.2, and open the project on the iviz folder.
-Make sure that the scene **Scenes/UI AR** is active.
-Press Play.
+### Connect to the ROS master

 * On the panel at the top-left, right underneath the "- iviz -" label, tap on the address in bold with the arrow at the end.

 * You should now see the **Connection Dialog**.